-Your folks clothed you, bandaged your skinned knees, and fed you dinner for years.
+Your parents clothed you, bandaged your skinned knees, and fed you dinner for years.
 And now, it may be time to return the favor, figuratively anyway.
 Did you know that some states make it your legal responsibility to support your parents financially?
 It’s true, and without some proactive planning to avoid filial responsibility, you may be at risk of footing the bill for your parents’ high-dollar medical debt.

-The term “filial responsibility” refers to an adult child’s legal duty to support his or her parents.
-More than half of all U.S. states have filial responsibility laws that obligate adult children to support parents if they can’t do it themselves.
-That support has to provide for parents’ basic needs such as food, housing, and medical care.
-The extent of filial responsibility varies by state, along with conditions that make it relevant including parent age and the adult child’s financial situation.
+Filial responsibility refers to an adult child’s legal duty to support his or her parents.
+Thirty U.S. states currently have filial responsibility laws that obligate adult children to support parents if they can’t do it themselves.
+Filial laws require children to provide for parents’ basic needs such as food, housing, and medical care.
+The extent of filial responsibility varies by state, along with conditions that make it enforceable including the parent’s age and the adult child’s financial situation.

 The medical care requirements of filial responsibility can be controversial.
-Funding copayments for your parents’ doctor visits is one thing, but absorbing a $100,000 bill for a nursing home stay is an entirely different level of commitment.
+Funding copayments for your parents’ doctor visits is one thing, but absorbing a $100,000 bill for a nursing home stay is an entirely different level of support.
 Unfortunately, filial responsibility laws may not differentiate much between the two.
 If you live in a filial state and your parents start accumulating healthcare bills they cannot pay, the healthcare provider may be within its rights to sue you, and win.

-These filial statutes haven’t been uniformly enforced in the past, but experts predict a rise in enforcement going forward.
-Healthcare costs are skyrocketing at an annual growth rate of 3-6% per year, after all, and the senior population is growing, too.
+Filial laws haven’t been uniformly enforced in the past, but experts predict a rise in enforcement going forward.
+Healthcare costs have gone up by an average 3.2% per year over the last 20 years, and the senior population is growing.
 Filial responsibility court claims are one way healthcare providers can recoup their costs when five- and six-figure medical bills go unpaid.

-More than half of all U.S. states currently have filial responsibility laws on their books.
+In 2023, there are 30 U.S. states with filial responsibility laws.
 These states are shown in the table below.